 The National Conference for Undergraduate Research (NCUR), www.ncur.org, is dedicated to promoting undergraduate research, scholarship, and creative activity in all fields of study by sponsoring an annual conference for students to present their work.
 Unlike meetings of academic professional organizations, this gathering of young scholars welcomes presenters from all institutions of higher learning and from all corners of the academic curriculum.
 Through this annual conference, NCUR creates a unique environment for the celebration and promotion of undergraduate student achievement, provides models of exemplary research and scholarship, and helps to improve the state of undergraduate education.

-and the necessary application form (located on the homepage) to Kathy Ardmore at Kathleen.Ardmore@uvu.edu
+the necessary application form (located on the homepage) to your Dean's Office no

-no later than 5 pm on the deadline.
-Your application will be vetted by the Scholarly and Creative Activities Committee.
+later than 5 pm on the deadline.
+Your application and abstract will be reviewed by your College/School, and approved

-If you are selected you will be notified to submit your abstract to NCUR as soon as
+are selected for funding, you will be notified to submit your abstract to NCUR as

 If your abstract is accepted by both UVU and the NCUR hosting institution, UVU will cover travel, accommodations, and conference registration for the primary presenter only.